ocaml/merlin/editor/vim/index.markdown

 ## Expression construction

 Merlin provides commands to browse and fill typed holes (`_`).
-Such holes sometimes appear in the result of other commands like `destruct` and can also also be inserted manually in the source code to get access to code generation.
+Such holes sometimes appear in the result of other commands like `destruct` and can also be inserted manually in the source.

 - `:MerlinConstruct` \
 Provides valid type-based constructions when the cursor is on a typed hole (`_`) that